thodan/bop_toolkit/docs/bop_datasets_format.md

 * *dataset_info.md* - Dataset-specific information.
 * *test_targets_bop19.json* - A list of test targets used for the evaluation in the BOP Challenge 2019/2020.
-The same list was used also in the ECCV 2018 paper [1], with exception of T-LESS, for which list from *test_targets_bop18.json* was used.
+The same list was used also in the ECCV 2018 paper [1], with exception of T-LESS, for which the list from *test_targets_bop18.json* was used.